 Which is also something you should do as part of basic troubleshooting.
 Toggle the power switch on the mouse on and off, and check whether the LED light flashes as expected.
 If not, and you have replaced or charged the battery, you might need to get in touch with Apple.

 Is It The Magic Mouse?

 Don’t assume that it’s the mouse at fault.
-Try to narrow the problem down to the particular mouse or the computer you’re trying to use it with.
+Try to narrow the problem down to the particular mouse or the computer with which you’re trying to use it.
 Connect the Magic Mouse to another compatible device to see if the problem persists.

 If you have another mouse, you can also connect that to the first computer to see if your mouse problems also present themselves with a different mouse.
 If you’re on a MacBook, make sure that the trackpad is working properly, since some issues might be shared between the two pointing devices if the problem is with macOS itself.
 This is a quick way to figure out which component is the real culprit.